aws/eks-distro/development/ecr/image-docs/test-repository-usage.md

-This comand will be useless to run the test-repository:
+This command will be useless to run the test-repository:

 ```bash
 docker pull public.ecr.aws/blah/test-repository:<tag>